 Address: 2520 W. Prairie Creek Dr., Richardson, TX

-Why you need to go: If you love waterfalls, this is the hike for you.
+Why You Need To Go: If you love waterfalls, this is the hike for you.
 You can take things slowly at this park and enjoy their waterfall and all of their great bridges.

 Address: 201 E. Jones St., corner of Jones and Kealy streets, Lewisville, TX

 Why You Need To Go: This is a perfect place to spend the day at any time of year but once the weather cools down, this place offers tons of miles to explore.

-Address: 7171 Mountain Creek Pkwy., Dallas, Texas
+Address: 7171 Mountain Creek Pkwy., Dallas, TX

 Why You Need To Go: The preserve has trails for everyone from beginners to pros.
 There are tons of amazing trails that allow for endless discovery.

-Address: Fort Worth Nature Center and Refuge is located at 9601 Fossil Ridge Rd., Fort Worth, TX
+Address: 9601 Fossil Ridge Rd., Fort Worth, TX

-Why you need to go: If you're looking for a place that is a little wilder, this preserve lets you get up close with some amazing bison.
+Why You Need To Go: If you're looking for a place that is a little wilder, this preserve lets you get up close with some amazing bison.
 The trails here most always need to breathtaking views.

 Address: No. 1 Scenic Dr., Big Spring, TX

-Why you need to go: If you're really looking for a place to hike with a great view, this is the park for you.
+Why You Need To Go: If you're really looking for a place to hike with a great view, this is the park for you.
 The park has a bench at the very top of a short hike with a spectacular view of Big Spring.

-Address: 1 Nature Pl., McKinney, Texas
+Address: 1 Nature Pl., McKinney, TX

-Why you need to go: This isn't a regular museum, it's a cool museum.
+Why You Need To Go: This isn't a regular museum, it's a cool museum.
 While this isn't your traditional hiking spot, they do have tons of trails to spice up your routine and maybe get a little educated.

 Address: 245 Park Rd.
 2, Karnack, TX

-Why you need to go: Cooler weather is usually associated with spookier times.
+Why You Need To Go: Cooler weather is usually associated with spookier times.
 If you're the type of person who loves getting spooky, you can hike around Caddo Lake.
 The lake is insanely beautiful but also slightly spooky.